Tiddly Prints’ Privacy Promise

 How we use your personal data

 All the data we gather via our website or through communication with you is used to operate and expand the service we offer you and to personalise our service.
+How we use your personal data is dependent on the legal basis for processing your data.
 We are dedicated to using your personal data only for:

 - Processing your orders correctly.